groupvine/gv-doc/4-feed/5-feedPost.md

 `~post~~bingotech@trivy.email`

 <span class="todo">
 ** JHJHJH Three ways to emphasize email addresses, which looks better?
+The last option ("indented") has a faint hightlight box with a little indent, which does not show up when encased in class todo **

 This one: **

 `~post~~bingotech@trivy.email`